mchung94/solitaire-player/programming.md

 ### Key Ideas for SikuliX Usage
-To deal with these issues, there are different images in the resource directory for each of the three scaling sizes, and for goal/regular games within each scaling size.
+To deal with these issues, there are different images in the resource directory for each of the three scaling sizes.

 There are also JSON files containing the locations of where each card in the the game should be at.

-For card recognition, we can't just take a screenshot of each card ahead of time and search for those, because the cards look slightly different depending on screen location.
-It's very bad at guessing the cards this way.
-So it uses images of each rank and suit that exaggerate the differences between them.

-The images of ranks and suits we use are just black on white backgrounds.
-On white backgrounds, red or black makes almost no difference to the image recognition algorithms.
+For each card rank and suit, there is a subdirectory for containing multiple images of each rank/suit when necessary due to the differences based on location on-screen.

 When searching for the Draw button, solitaire-player just searches for the image, but when trying to figure out what card is at a given location, it